hackerstoreofficial/Chrome-Homepage/README.md

 git clone https://github.com/hackerstoreofficial/Chrome-Homepage.git
 ```

-2) Open in Browser
+### 2) Open in Browser

-Go to the Chrome-Homepage folder
+2.1 Go to the Chrome-Homepage folder

-Open index.html in your preferred browser
+2.2 Open index.html in your preferred browser

-3) Set as Chrome Homepage (Optional)
+### 3) Set as Chrome Homepage (Optional)

-Open Chrome Settings → On startup
+3.1 Open Chrome Settings → On startup

-Select Open a specific page or set of pages

-Choose the local path of your index.html file

-Restart Chrome 🚀
-Select Open a specific page or set of pages
+3.2 Select Open a specific page or set of pages

-Choose the local path of your index.html file
+3.3 Choose the local path of your index.html file

-Restart Chrome 🚀
+3.4 Restart Chrome 🚀

+---

-🛠️ Tech Stack
+## 🛠️ Tech Stack
-HTML5

-CSS3
+**HTML5**
+**CSS3**

+---

 📂 Project Structure
 bash